Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Results

 \paragraph{Safety.} SSU-Wanda also best preserves the safety alignment of the source, with small performance drops of only 0.1\% (7B) and 2.0\% (13B) compared to Source.
 In contrast, FFT and the target-data-driven GMT cause large drops, with safety scores dropping by up to 10.2\%.
 While other selective methods partially preserve source performance, they still lag behind SSU-Wanda.

 \paragraph{Source Language.}

-SSU-Wanda not only preserves source language capabilities but also enhances them in the cross-lingual translation task.
-For the 7B model, SSU-Wanda is the top performer across all source benchmarks.
-For the 13B model, it ranks top in MT and MMLU and is a close second in SUM and MRC.
-Notably, its performance on MT (target-to-English) improves substantially by up to 52.3\% relative to Source.
-For monolingual tasks (SUM, MRC, and MMLU), performance is almost perfectly maintained, with relative drops never exceeding 2.0\% (7B) and 1.0\% (13B).
+SSU-Wanda not only preserves source capabilities but also enhances them in the cross-lingual translation task.
+It ranks top for the 7B model across all benchmarks and leads in MT and MMLU for the 13B model with a close second in SUM and MRC.
+Notably, its performance on target-to-English MT improves substantially by up to 52.3\% relative to Source.
+Monolingual task performance (SUM, MRC, and MMLU) is almost perfectly maintained, with relative drops never exceeding 2.0\% (7B) and 1.0\% (13B).
 AdaLoRA is the second-best performer overall, also showing strong preservation across monolingual tasks.
 However, its gains in the MT task are substantially smaller, the worst among all approaches.
 This suggests that while LoRA-based methods effectively prevent forgetting, the structural isolation of their updates may be less adept at integrating new linguistic knowledge for complex cross-lingual tasks.
-The remaining adaptation methods generally exhibit greater performance degradation than SSU-Wanda, consistent with instruction-following and safety results.
+The remaining adaptation methods generally exhibit greater performance degradation than SSU-Wanda, consistent with instruction-following and safety results.\looseness=-1

 \paragraph{Target Language.} Finally, SSU-Wanda demonstrates exceptional performance on target language tasks, securing the best results across all benchmarks for both model scales in the majority of cases.
 Crucially, its performance is highly competitive with FFT, even surpassing it on all benchmarks for 7B models and on half for 13B models.
 The performance difference between SSU and FFT is consistently minimal, confirming that SSU-Wanda achieves the target-language gains of a full update with drastically smaller catastrophic forgetting.
 This aligns with observations from optimization theory, arguing that freezing parameters acts as a regularization term that stabilizes training and enables a sparse fine-tuned model to match or exceed the performance of its dense counterpart~\citep{Fu_Yang_So_Lam_Bing_Collier_2023,10656381,hui-etal-2025-hft}.
 All the other selective parameter update methods also yield solid improvements, though typically smaller than those of SSU-Wanda.
 In contrast, AdaLoRA shows the smallest improvement and often fails to surpass the source model.
 This confirms that LoRA-based methods have a smaller inductive bias from the target data~\citep{biderman2024lora,hui-etal-2025-hft}.
 This highlights the unique effectiveness of SSU-Wanda, which successfully masters tasks in the target language while preserving its original knowledge and abilities in the source.